Cirrus Insight: AI and Automation Features

+These tools are designed to reduce manual data entry, improve forecasting accuracy, and provide real-time insights into customer interactions.

+Workflow Automation and Pipeline Management

+Cirrus Insight supports automated workflows for lead routing, follow-ups, and pipeline management, helping sales teams track opportunities and manage deals more efficiently.

+The platform also provides reporting and analytics on sales activity and engagement.

 History

 Cirruspath was founded by Ryan Huff and Brandon Bruce, two friends who met while at University of California, Santa Barbara.
 Their first product was Cirrus Insight, launched in 2011, and it was inspired by the existing tools for Microsoft Outlook integration with Salesforce.

 In 2013, the company released an iOS mobile application, Cirrus Insight Mobile, to support mobile users.
 Also in 2013, Cirrus Insight partnered with UberConference to integrate conference calls through email chains.
 The integration eliminated the need for Salesforce and Cirrus Insight customers to dial in and use PINs for conference calls.

 In May 2014, Cirruspath announced Cirrus Files, a program designed to allow the integration of Google Drive with Salesforce.

 In June 2014, Cirruspath announced two new products for Cirrus Insight: Gmail email tracking, allowing users to get real-time alerts as their emails were opened, and Cirrus Insight Analytics, a free package that generates management reports showing usage and adoption of Cirrus Insight and Salesforce.com.

 In October 2016, Cirruspath released Cirrus Insight 5.0, which completely updated the design of the app and added improvements to recently added features such as Book Meeting and Email Campaigns.